dcribb19/trek_century_challenge/README.md

 This is a project for tracking miles ridden on my bike during July 2020 for the Trek Century Challenge on Strava in Python, using matplotlib, numpy, reportlab, and PySimpleGUI.

 ## Motivation
 The Trek Century Challenge is a cycling challenge on the popular exercise tracking app Strava.
 The challenge runs for the entire month of July and has 3 goals for miles ridden: 100, 500, and 1,000.
 The best reward (Coffee Mug!) unlocks after only 100 miles.
-But, as an avid cyclist, I wanted to see how far that I can push myself.
+But, as an avid cyclist, I wanted to see how far I can push myself.
 Looking back at the last few years that I have been cycling, my 2 biggest months in terms of mileage were 717 and 702.
 With that being said, I routinely ride over 500 miles per month, so I decided to go all out for the 1,000.
 Then, I decided that I wanted an easy way to see how I was progressing daily vs my new lofty goal.

 There were 3 things that I wanted to create:
 1. Bar chart to visualize miles ridden per day